wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

     Policies are often determined by the organization to ensure consistency of experience and effective management of organizational information.
   :::column-end:::
   :::column:::
-    Governance is determined by each owner of the associated site based on the type of site and organizational policies.The best experience for visitors is achieved when everyone has at least Read permissions for associated sites (although it isn't required).
+    Governance is determined by each owner of the associated site based on the type of site and organizational policies.

+The best experience for visitors is achieved when everyone has at least Read permissions for associated sites (although it isn't required).
   :::column-end:::
 :::row-end:::
 :::row:::